Tribler/trustchain-superapp/offlinedigitaleuro/README.md

 ## QR code limitations
 1. QR codes can only contain max 3KB of information, sending more than 3 tokens will not be possible.
 2. When sending a large number of tokens, the QR code gets very cluttered.
 This makes it difficult for the receiving party to accurately scan the code.
 3. Exchange of information and data is only done one-way.

 ## Data Storage

 Since we are storing the tokens and transactions locally, in theory it would possible to come across a storage limitiation where there is no more space left on the device to store information.
 It especially poses a risk when a user's device also has information from other apps like photos, audio or videos.

 ## Vulnerabilities
 When creating our implementation of the Offline Digital Euro token, we came across several vulnerabilities that need to be address in future research when improving on the application.

 - Everyone can scan the QR-code, so if somebody leaks or gets a copy of the QR and scans it as well, it will save that transaction and the coins will be duplicated.
+Practically the recipient can double spend in the name of the sender because of the one way transaction scheme.
 - Instead of confirming the transaction on the sender's side after generating the QR code the sender can still go back even though the QR code got scanned by the receiving side.
 This way the receiver receives the tokens, but the sender gets to keep the tokens as well.
 - Vulnerable to copying/migrating the OfflineDigitalEuro database that contains the tokens to a different device.

 # Future Research

 - One solution would be to try and implement Near Field Communication (NFC) instead of using a QR-code implementation.
 This solves many of the mentioned limitations since it allows for private two-way communication between two devices and the exchange of more information.
     - No size limitation of 3KB
     - No hijacking of the session by scanning other people's QR codes.
     - Both parties are able to exchange information to one another this improves the bookkeeping and administration of transactions.
 - A solution for the data storage problem would be to keep a blacklist of malicous users issued by the Central Authority instead of keeping track of every individual token in your posession.

 # API Documentation

 ## Sending Euro Tokens
 We adopt the existing EuroToken as our token.
 On the main page, when a user wants to send tokens, click *"SEND"* button and choose the amount of tokens of each value to send.

 - Fragment Name: SendDigitalEuroFragment

 **loadTokensToSend(oneCount: Int, twoCount: Int, fiveCount: Int, tenCount: Int): MutableSet<Token>** Loads the specified number of tokens of each denomination (1, 2, 5, and 10) from the database to be sent to the recipient.

 - Parameters:
   - oneCount - The number of 1 Euro tokens to be sent.
   - twoCount - The number of 2 Euro tokens to be sent.
   - fiveCount - The number of 5 Euro tokens to be sent.
   - tenCount - The number of 10 Euro tokens to be sent.

 - Returns: A mutable set containing the selected tokens to be sent.

 **dbTokens2Tokens(dbTokens: Array<DBToken>, count: Int): MutableList<Token>**
 Converts an array of DBToken objects into a list of Token objects.

 - Parameters:
   - dbTokens - An array of DBToken objects to be converted.
   - count - The number of tokens to convert.